-In fiscal 2020, we conducted four voluntary recalls in Japan, but no related health problems were reported.
+In fiscal 2021, we conducted one voluntary recall in Japan, but no related health problems were reported.

 In addition to the quality of pharmaceuticals that can be used with peace of mind by patients, one of our important missions is to supply pharmaceuticals when patients need them.
-Therefore, from fiscal 2021, we will set the number of product recalls as a monitoring index of our materiality and ensure a stable supply of pharmaceuticals.
+Therefore, from fiscal 2021, we set the number of product recalls as a monitoring indicator of our materiality and ensure a stable supply of pharmaceuticals.